acoyfellow/bio/README.md

 A minimal, pragmatic biometric authentication system on Cloudflare Workers with SSR and WebAuthn.

+## Bio as a Primitive

+This isn't just a login demo - it's a building block for human-in-the-loop systems.

+**The Pattern:**

+Passkeys provide cryptographic proof of human intent at a specific moment.
+Not "this user logged in yesterday" - but "a real human with physical access to this device approved this action right now."

+**Use Cases:**

+- **Agent Authorization**: AI wants to send an email?
+Delete 1000 messages?
+Require biometric signature before execution.

+- **Time-bound Delegation**: Sign once to authorize "AI can read my email for 8 hours" - revokable at any time.

+- **High-stakes Operations**: Financial transactions, data deletion, permission changes - anything that shouldn't happen without explicit human approval.

+- **Multi-device Control**: Each device gets its own passkey.
+Revoke access per-device.
+Track which device authorized what.

+**Why Passkeys:**

+- Phishing-resistant (bound to your domain)

+- No passwords to leak

+- Works across devices via cloud sync

+- Native OS integration (Face ID, Touch ID, Windows Hello)

+The future of AI agents isn't "give them full access" - it's "they request, humans authorize, cryptographically."

 ## What This Is

 Single "Auth" button flow: